Perhaps parents can learn the principles of tantrum control by watching a few youtube tantrum videos.

 The 2008 Chevy Malibu New Model (not Classic) LT or LTZ.
 Car of the Year in 2008.

+Toyota 4Runners for the 2001 model year and later models.
+One of the earliest non-luxury models with ESC.
 Might be possible to find a 2000 or later Toyota Avalon with ESC and side air bags for around $5000, but ESC was optional in the early years so it might take some digging to find one.

 Web sites that can help you find the models that have ESC are: